|Rewards Rating:||3.7 / 5|

 Great sign-up bonus

-The Southwest Rapid Rewards Plus card offers a solid sign-up bonus: You’ll earn 40,000 points for signing up for the card and spending $1,000 in the first three months.
+The Southwest Rapid Rewards Plus card offers a solid sign-up bonus: You’ll earn 50,000 points for signing up for the card and spending $2,000 in the first three months.
+You can also earn an additional 30,000 points for spending $10,000 in your first nine months.

 Southwest Plus cardholders receive 3,000 bonus points each year on their account anniversary.
 Valued at $48, the annual bonus doesn’t quite outweigh the card’s $69 annual fee, but it does come pretty close.